JeroenBL/jeroenbl.github.io/_posts/2024-01-03-templates-quickStart.md

 ### Debug the `create` lifecycle action

-Debugging is _arguabbly_ one of the most complex aspects in your development process.
-To make debugging a little easier, we've inluded a `debugStart.ps1` that will initialize [all variables used within HelloID](https://docs.helloid.com/en/provisioning/target-systems/powershell-v2-target-systems/powershell-v2-target-system-variable-reference.html).
+Debugging is _arguably_ one of the most complex aspects in your development process.
+To make debugging a little easier, we've included a `debugStart.ps1` that will initialize [all variables used within HelloID](https://docs.helloid.com/en/provisioning/target-systems/powershell-v2-target-systems/powershell-v2-target-system-variable-reference.html).

-**Info Notice:**
+**TIP**
 Make sure the `debugStart.ps1` is loaded __before__ executing one of the lifecycle actions.
 {: .notice--info}